-When the final stage of Mohs Micrographic Surgery is found to be free of tumor, your skin cancer has been removed with a 99% cure rate for primary tumors and over 95% for recurrent tumors (previously treated but then came back).
-You are left with a skin defect that has clean margins (free of skin cancer).
-The Mohs Micrographic Surgery phase of your procedure is completed.
+When the final stage of Mohs Micrographic Surgery is found to be free of tumor, you are left with a skin defect that has clean margins (free of skin cancer).* The Mohs Micrographic Surgery phase of your procedure is completed.*

 The next phase of your procedure is the skin reconstruction.
 The reconstruction phase is where Mohs surgeons and other reconstructive surgeons can differ significantly in their approach and final results.
 Dr. Morganroth is an expert at skin reconstruction, especially of the nose, ears, lips, and facial defects, and will utilize highly advanced reconstruction techniques to provide a natural cosmetic result with minimal scarring.* Dr. Morganroth trains dermatologic surgeons, facial plastic surgeons, and oculoplastic surgeons in his reconstruction techniques on a routine basis.*